SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 For information on analyzing your projects with Azure Pipelines, see the **Analyzing projects with Azure Pipelines** section below.

 ## Analyzing projects with Azure Pipelines
-SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
+The SonarQube Extension running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.

 [[info]]
 | Automatic branch detection is only available when using Git.